Onix-Systems/onix-flutter-project-generator/assets/documentation/docs/dev_solutions/EXAMPLE.md

 This section describing how Example flow works in {app_name} application.
 For verifying user identity [Onfido](https://onfido.com/) library used.
-Onfido incapsulates all business logic about capturing user documents and send it to verify and jus return a status KYC of validation.
+Onfido incapsulate all business logic about capturing user documents and send it to verify and jus return a status KYC of validation.

 ```mermaid
 flowchart TD